YanbinLin94/An-Imitation-Learning-Method-with-Multi-Virtual-Agents-for-Microgrid-Energy-Optimization/README.md

 Change the value of N in the MAIL/GM 2024_Matlab/mainDP_Interrupted.m to change the discrete size.
 For example, if we want to discrete the SOC to 11 states, change N=11-1=10; if we want to discrete the SOC to 1001 states, change N=1001-1=1000.

 ### Case 2: Change of the Interrupted Time Period
 Change **fault_time = [10 11 12 13]** in the MAIL/GM 2024_Matlab/mainDP_Interrupted.m to any time slot we want to try.
 Remember, the current code only supports time slots equal to 4 hours.
-If we want to implement the scenario that the interrupted time slot doesn't equal 4 hours, such as [10 11 12 13 14 15] (6 hours), we need to change the sentence in the MAIL/GM 2024_Matlab/F_costval_DP_FLT.m and MAIL/GM 2024_Matlab/F_costval_RL_FLT.m files.
+If we want to implement the scenario that the interrupted time slot doesn't equal 4 hours, such as [10 11 12 13 14 15] (6 hours), we need to change the sentence in the MAIL/GM 2024_Matlab/F_costval_DP_FLT.m file.
 ```
 if time == fault_time(1) || time == fault_time(2) || time == fault_time(3) || time == fault_time(4)
     sig = 1;